Control 2.1: DLP Policies for Microsoft 365 Copilot Interactions

 - Related Controls: 2.2 Sensitivity Labels, 2.4 Information Barriers, 2.10 Insider Risk Detection, 3.10 SEC Reg S-P Privacy, 3.4 Communication Compliance

-- Playbooks: DLP for Copilot Configuration Playbook, Custom SIT Creation Playbook, DSPM for AI Dashboard Playbook
+- Playbooks: DLP for Copilot Configuration Playbook, Custom SIT Creation Playbook, DSPM Dashboard Playbook